theam/aday-ondemand-loop/docs/guide/content/user_guide/index.md

 # Introduction

 [**OnDemand Loop**](https://github.com/IQSS/ondemand-loop) helps you manage the movement of **research data** between your HPC environment and remote repositories through an intuitive, project-based workflow.
-It is designed to support typical steps in the research data lifecycle—such as retrieving data for analysis or preparing results for publication—by streamlining both downloads and uploads.
+It is designed to support typical steps in the research data lifecycle — such as retrieving data for analysis or preparing results for publication — by streamlining both downloads and uploads.

-You begin by creating a **Project**, which acts as your workspace for organizing related data transfer activities.
+You begin by creating a **project**, which acts as your workspace for organizing related data transfer activities.
 The project becomes the context for all actions performed through the user interface.

 Each project has its own:

-- **Working directory** – where downloaded files are saved.
+- **Workspace directory** – where downloaded files are saved.
 This keeps files organized and separated by project, making them easy to find and manage.
-- **Metadata directory** – where the application stores internal data such as download history, upload collection definitions, and the project’s current state.
+- **Metadata directory** – where the application stores internal data such as download history, upload bundle definitions, and the project’s current state.
 This allows OnDemand Loop to track progress, resume operations, and display status accurately.

 Having an active project enables you to:

 - **Download files** from supported repositories.
 These downloads are saved into the project working directory and automatically tracked by the application.
-- **Create upload collections**, which group references to local files to be uploaded to a single remote repository.
+- **Create upload bundles**, which group references to local files to be uploaded to a single remote repository.
 Uploads are queued, monitored, and managed directly from the interface.

 The interface is designed to guide you through these workflows with minimal setup, making it easy to track progress, review status, and repeat actions when needed.